Komortes/smart-dup/README.md

 It is built for real directories with large file counts and focuses on fast duplicate detection with a safe, explicit deletion workflow.

+Fast, safe duplicate finder for large folders with exact hashing, photo mode, dry-run, and guarded deletion.

 ## Status

-`smart-dup` is ready to use for exact duplicate scans and safe cleanup workflows.
+Ready for exact duplicate scans and safe cleanup workflows.

-Current stable areas:

-- exact duplicate file scans
-- JSON and CSV export
-- safe delete flow with dry-run, confirmation, and guard rails
-- release binaries for macOS, Linux, and Windows
+- Stable: `scan`, `delete`, JSON/CSV export, release binaries

-Current experimental area:

-- `photos --similar`
+- Experimental: `photos --similar`

 ## What it does